-The Petitioners had arrayed a range of Respondents, including the Ministry of Information and Broadcasting (Government of India), News Broadcasters’ Association (‘NBA’), the PCI, the National Broadcasters Federation (‘NBF’), the CBI, the State of Maharashtra and a variety of news channels including Times Now, Republic TV, India Today Group NDTV Ltd., News 18, among others.
+The petitioners had arrayed a range of Respondents, including the Ministry of Information and Broadcasting (Government of India), News Broadcasters’ Association (“NBA”), the PCI, the National Broadcasters Federation (“NBF”), the CBI, the State of Maharashtra and a variety of news channels including Times Now, Republic TV, India Today Group NDTV Ltd., News 18, among others.
 The Respondents argued that there already existed a sufficient regulatory framework for news broadcasting and it was not required for the Court to frame additional guidelines in this regard.

 Decision overview